-16. Plaintiff seeks a declaration that the presence, statistically certain presence, or suspected presence of the SARS-CoV-2 virions in or on Plaintiff's property and the ubiquitous presence of the virions throughout New York City and state of New York, where Plaintiff's covered business operations are located, causes direct physical loss or damage to property within the meaning of those phrases as used in the All Risk Policy sufficient to trigger coverage under the All Risk Policy, including under the coverages for Business Interruption, Extra Expense, and various Additional Coverages and Coverage Extensions, such as Dependent Property and Civil Authority.
+16. Plaintiff seeks a declaration that the presence, statistically certain presence, or suspected presence of the SARS-CoV-2 virions in or on Plaintiff's property and the ubiquitous presence of the virions throughout New York where Plaintiff's covered business operations are located, causes direct physical loss or damage to property within the meaning of those phrases as used in the All Risk Policy sufficient to trigger coverage under the All Risk Policy, including under the coverages for Business Interruption, Extra Expense, and various Additional Coverages and Coverage Extensions, such as Dependent Property and Civil Authority.